 In addition to traditional fixed-rate securities, a Fund may invest in debt securities with variable or floating interest rates or dividend payments.
 Variable or floating rate securities bear rates of interest that are adjusted periodically according to formulae intended to reflect market rates of interest.
 These securities allow the Fund to participate in increases in interest rates through upward adjustments of the coupon rates on such securities.
-However, during periods of increasing interest rates, changes in the coupon rates may lag behind the change in market rates or may have limits on the maximum increase in coupon rates.
-Alternatively, during periods of declining interest rates, the coupon rates on such securities readjust downward and this may result in a lower yield.
+However, during periods of increasing interest rates or may have limits on the maximum increase in coupon rates.
+Alternatively, during periods of declining interest rates, the coupon rates on such securities rates, the coupon rates on such securities rates, the coupon rates on such securities readjust downward and this may result in a lower yield.